 - Scottish parliamentary electoral regions

-The product also contains mean high water mark (MHW), extent of realm (EOR) also census agency codes supplied by the Office for National Statistics (ONS), and the General Register Office for Scotland (GROS).
+The product also contains mean high water mark (MHW), extent of realm (EOR) also census agency codes supplied by the Office for National Statistics (ONS), and the National Records of Scotland (NRS).

 What's the difference between the boundaries contained in OS MasterMap Topography Layer and Boundary-Line?